NLO QCD predictions for $\boldsymbol{t\bar{t}\gamma}$ with realistic photon isolation: Description of the calculation

-The bare fragmentation functions can be expanded in $\alpha$ and $\alpha_s$ to obtain the bare fragmentation functions up to a required perturbative order.
+The perturbative expansion of the bare fragmentation function is obtained by inverting Eq.~\eqref{eq_3.2} and then using the fact that the factorisation kernels $\mathbf{\Gamma}_{i \to j}$ (or equivalently their inverse) can be expanded perturbatively in $\alpha$ and $\alpha_s$.
 For the quark-to-photon fragmentation function relevant for NLO calculations we obtain

+where the subscript $(0)$ indicates the leading term in the expansion of the factorisation kernel.
 A similar expression can be provided for the anti-quark-to-photon fragmentation functions.
-On the other hand, for the gluon-to-photon fragmentation functions we have

-with $\mathbf{\Gamma}^{(0)}_{g\to \gamma}=0$.
-Therefore, the gluon-to-photon fragmentation functions are not explicitly required in NLO calculations, however, they become mandatory at higher orders in $\alpha_s$.
-With the power counting of the fragmentation functions, the different contributions to the cross section with the photon can be finally written as
+With the concrete power counting we have chosen to assign to the fragmentation functions, i.e. $D_{q\to\gamma} \sim {\cal O}(\alpha)$ and $D_{g\to \gamma} \sim {\cal O}(\alpha \alpha_s)$, it is clear that there cannot be any contributions from the gluon-to-photon fragmentation function at NLO in QCD.
+However, they become mandatory at higher orders in $\alpha_s$.
+We would like to emphasise at this point that if we used a different convention with a different power counting, the $D_{g\to \gamma}$ contribution could already exist at the NLO level in QCD, see e.g. Ref. \cite{Chen:2022gpk}.
+With our convention for the power counting of the fragmentation functions, the different contributions to the cross section with the photon can be finally written as

-where again we use the fact that $\mathbf{\Gamma}^{(0)}_{g\to \gamma}$ vanishes.
-In addition, the sums cover all active quark and anti-quark flavours.
+where the sums cover all active quark and anti-quark flavours.
 Alternatively, we can rewrite this cross section as

 where the full calculation is given by the sum of the direct and the fragmentation contribution.
 They are both IR finite and are given by

 and